and

 However, during the orchestration and associated elaboration of the work a vision emerged of mysterious shadows and spirits in dark northern forests, which resulted in the new title for the symphony.
 But then in the light of a more recent understanding of the background of the work's inner content, I amalgamated the two titles for the symphony; both of them are just too pertinent for one to be abandoned in favour of the other.
 In producing the symphony from the original work I retained and adapted the prominent piano role.

-The burden of this work is such that its 'positive' ending feels like no more than a distant dawn light, seeming to reflect a resolution that is longed for rather than yet experienced, and it is necessary for the listener to move on to other works of mine to find that resolution.
+The burden of this work is such that its 'positive' ending feels like no more than a distant dawn light, seeming to reflect a resolution that is longed for rather than yet experienced, and it's necessary for the listener to move on to other works (or indeed areas of one's life) to find that resolution.

 The Symphony is headed with these (provisional) lines: